 Any tax increase or change in tax legislation may adversely affect our results of operations.

 Since we conduct our business in many countries in Latin America and the Caribbean, we are subject to the application of multiple tax laws and multinational tax conventions.
 Our effective tax rate therefore depends on these tax laws and multinational tax conventions, as well as on the effectiveness of our tax planning abilities.
-Our income tax position and effective tax rate are subject to uncertainty as our income tax position for each year depends on the profitability of Company-operated restaurants and on the profitability of franchised restaurants operated by our franchisees in tax jurisdictions that levy income tax at a broad range of rates.
+Our income tax position and effective tax rate are subject to uncertainty as our income tax position for each year depends on the profitability of Company-operated restaurants and on the profitability of franchised restaurants operated by our sub-franchisees in tax jurisdictions that levy income tax at a broad range of rates.
 It is also dependent on changes in the valuation of deferred tax assets and liabilities, the impact of various accounting rules, changes to these rules and tax laws and examinations by various tax authorities.
 If our actual tax rate differs significantly from our estimated tax rate, this could have a material impact on our financial condition.
 In addition, any increase in the rates of taxes, such as income taxes, excise taxes, value added taxes, import and export duties, and tariff barriers or enhanced economic protectionism could negatively affect our business.
-Fiscal measures that target either QSRs or any of our products could also be taken.
+Fiscal measures that target either quick-service restaurants (“QSRs”) or any of our products could also be taken.

 We cannot assure you that any governmental authority in any country in which we operate will not increase taxes or impose new taxes on our operations or products in the future.

-Tax assessments in any of the jurisdictions in which we operate may negatively affect our business and results of operations.
+Tax, customs or other inspections and investigations in any of the jurisdictions in which we operate may negatively affect our business and results of operations.

-As part of the ordinary course of business, we are subject to inspections by federal, municipal and state tax authorities in Latin America.
-These inspections may generate tax assessments which, depending on their results, may have an adverse effect on our financial results.
-See “Item 8.
-Financial Information—A. Consolidated Statements and Other Financial Information—Legal Proceedings.”
+From time to time, we are subject to inspections or other investigations by federal, municipal and state tax and customs authorities in Latin America.
+These inspections and investigations may generate tax or other assessments, including fines, and could lead to other civil or criminal investigations which, depending on their results, may have a material adverse effect on

 Litigation and other pressure tactics could expose our business to financial and reputational risk.